IMPORTANT - You MUST print and sign the above waiver document and bring it to any practice or game if you are trying out.

-3. If you attend another practice/scrimmage and we decide to offer you a spot on the team, we will contact you by phone and/or email with an official roster spot offer.
-This roster spot offer is open for 24 hours only, during which time we ask you for a decision on the offer to join one of our teams.
-We only invite a small number of players to tryout at any one time (we do not have open tryouts) and so this is why we ask for an immediate decision as there are usually other players waiting to tryout for the spot.
+3. If you attend another practice/scrimmage and we decide to offer you a spot on an existing team (for new teams forming, the process is slightly different), we will contact you by phone and/or email with an official roster spot offer.
+We only invite a small number of players to tryout at any one time (we do not have open tryouts) and so we ask for a quick decision as there are usually other players waiting to tryout for the spot.

 * Important: We will only add you to one of our rosters if we can see you as an immediate starter on the respective team you are trying out for.
 Because of this approach, more often than not players who tryout with us unfortunately do not end up being offered a spot on the team roster.
 Please do not take it personally if things don’t work out; most of our teams are now at a level where only a standout player will make it onto the team.